Banking Basics

 Frozen, suspended, or closed account?

-A frozen account is inaccessible until it is unfrozen, a step that occurs once the underlying issue is resolved.
+A frozen account is inaccessible until unfrozen, a step that occurs once the underlying issue is resolved.

 A suspension or restriction placed on an account can curtail its usage.
 This may result in the account holder losing the privilege to withdraw funds or facing limitations on transaction volume.

 Conversely, a closed account cannot be reinstated.
-To close an account, a bank necessitates approval and substantial justification for the closure.
+To close an account, a bank necessitates approval and substantial justification.
 Once closed, the account severs all cooperation and interaction with the account holder.

 Frozen account: Reasons